Today’s customers are opinionated, smart, and empowered. They are spoilt for choice. One poor experience and they will switch sides in a blink.

 Moreover, as time goes by, your sales team’s requirements will change.
 If two years back, a particular article was read by them the most, this year, they might look for information on some other topics, depending on the kind of conversations they have with your customers.

 Improving and updating your sales documentation regularly is, therefore, a vital part of the process.

 A built-in reporting system is a critical feature offered by most documentation tools today.
 Using reports, you can unlock thoughtful insights into:

 - What questions do your sales team members search for but do not find the answers to

 - The search keywords that fail to deliver the right answers

 - The articles rated poorly by your sales team

-- Inactive or broken links
+- Inactive or broken links, and much more.